nortikin/sverchok/docs/nodes/modifier_make/adaptive_polygons_mk3.rst

   Please see below for the illustrations of bounding triangles.
   The default value is **Equilateral**.

-- **Frame mode**.
-This defines when to apply "Frame / Fan" mode.
-The available values are:

-  - **Do not use**.
-Frame / fan mode will not be used.
-  - **NGons only**.
-Frame / fan mode will be used for NGons (n > 4) only.
-Other faces will be processed in simple replacement mode.
-  - **NGons and Quads**.
-Frame / fan mode will be used for NGons and Quads (i.e. n >= 4) only.
-Tris will be processed in simple replacement mode.
-  - **Always**.
-Frame / fan mode will be used for all faces.

-  The default value is **Do not use**.

-  Note that "Frame / Fan" mode makes either several Quads (when FrameWidth < 1.0) or several Tris (when FrameWidth == 1.0) out of each recipient face.
-How exactly these Quads and Tris will be processed is defined by **Faces mode** parameter.

-- **Faces mode**.
-This defines how deformations of donor object will be calculated for Quad and Tris recipient faces.
-Available values are:

-  - **Quads / Tris Auto**.
-For Quad faces, the linear transformation will be used.
-For Tris faces, the barycentric transformation will be used to transform source triangle into the recipient triangle.
-This method gives good and smooth results for both Quads and Tris.
-  - **Quads Always**.
-In this mode, Tris faces are processed as if they were (degenerated) Quads with third and fourth vertices coinciding.
-Such transformation can make one corner of donor object sharper than others, and in some cases produce weird results for Tris.
-But such results can be interesting in some cases.
-Note that at the moment the Tissue addon always uses this mode.

-  The default value is **Quads / Tris Auto**.

 - **Mask mode**.
 This defines what to do with recipient objectfaces excluded by the **PolyMask** input.
 Available values are: